Aurora Cannabis to take C$1 billion in charges, cuts 500 jobs as CEO exits

-TORONTO (Reuters) - Aurora Cannabis (ACB.TO) said Chief Executive Terry Booth will retire and Executive Chairman Michael Singer become interim CEO as the beleaguered marijuana producer announced C$1 billion ($752.79 million) in impairment charges on Thursday.
+TORONTO (Reuters) - Aurora Cannabis said Chief Executive Terry Booth will retire and Executive Chairman Michael Singer become interim CEO as the beleaguered marijuana producer announced C$1 billion ($752.79 million) in impairment charges on Thursday.

 The company also cut about 500 jobs, including about 25% of corporate positions.